FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 #### Response:

-The response will return the details of the associated user
+The response will return the details of the associated user:

 ```json
 {